tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

 WITH (DATA_COMPRESSION = ROW);
 ```

-I&#8217;ll run sp_spaceused again to compare the space used for the table.
+I'll run sp_spaceused again to compare the space used for the table.

 sql
 sp_spaceused 'dbo.TestRowCompression';